-- You have to decide to do this while there is still available funds in the State solar allocations.
-These funds will probably be applied for and exhausted sometime late 2018.
+You have to decide to do this while there is still available funds in the State solar allocations.
+These funds will probably be applied for and exhausted sometime early 2019.
 After that we must wait until late 2019 for the State Legislature to allocate more funds, which the Legislature has made very clear will be the last of the WA solar incentives.
 After that solar must stand on its own.

 What is the MACRS Depreciation Benefits of Solar Panels?

 MACRS depreciation is a tax tool for businesses to recover some of the capital costs of the solar installation.
 It allows businesses to deduct the appreciable basis over five years reducing your tax liability and accelerating the rate of return on your solar investment.
 The value of the MACRS Depreciation benefit can be challenging to consider without the guidance of a professional accountant that knows about solar tax issues, so we encourage you to share this with your tax preparer.
 You do not want to pass up this opportunity to recover some of your solar investment.

 How To Use MACRS to Depreciate My Commercial Solar Investment

 Qualifying solar photovoltaic systems are eligible for a cost recovery period of five years.
 For systems on which an Investment Tax Credit (ITC) is taken, the owner must reduce the project’s appreciable basis by one-half the value of the 30% ITC.
 This means the owner is able to deduct 85% of his or her tax basis.